 First Death Anniversary of Modders Reveal Cease-and-Desist: “Activision, What’s Going On?”

-A fan-built mod called Call of Duty: Modern Warfare 2 Multiplayer Remastered—created by the H2 Multiplayer team—was abruptly shut down after its creators received a cease-and-desist order from Activision just before its release.
+The mod, known as Call of Duty: Modern Warfare 2 Multiplayer Remastered and developed by the H2 Multiplayer team, was swiftly taken down following a cease-and-desist order from Activison on the day before its release.

-In a video message, the modsters were understandably excited.
-They’d poured their hearts into giving Modern Warfare Remastered a full multiplayer makeover—reviving maps, weapons, killstreaks, and more from the original 2009 Modern Warfare 2.
-It looked fantastic—until the legal letter arrived.
+The modsters, naturally, were pretty spun out in a video message.
+They had poured their hearts into giving Modern Warfare Remastered a complete multiplayer makeover — resurrecting maps, weapons, killstreaks and more from the original 2009’s Modern Warfare 2.
+It was so pretty — until the legal letter arrived.

 Here’s how the video breaks it down:

-- The creators called out Activision’s approach as befuddling, especially since the mod didn’t hurt them financially.
-Instead, it actually encouraged people to buy Modern Warfare Remastered.
+• The developers criticized Activision’s response as puzzling, especially since the mod didn’t harm them in any monetary way.
+Rather, it pressured people to buy Modern Warfare Remastered.

 The sentiment hit home: